 Join her as she talks about selling, promoting and and improving your work.

-While this show ended in 2010, it was chock-full of incredible advice to help artists sell their work.
-Marketer and career consultant, Alyson B. Stanfield offered motivation, inspiration, and tips to “help artists promote themselves in today’s crowded art market.”
+While this show ended in 2010, Art Marketing Action was chock-full of incredible advice to help artists sell their work.
+Marketer and career consultant, Alyson B. Stanfield offered motivation, inspiration, and tips to “help artists promote themselves in today's crowded art market.”